 Stress is a common attribute and trigger that we all suffer from on a daily basis.
 This stress is normally attributed to high levels and is based on external influences.
-However, we also need to be mindful that stress can actually be a positive mechanism and is not always purely negative.
+However, we also need to be mindful that stress can sometimes be a positive mechanism and is not always purely negative.
 Let’s purposefully look at negative stress and how we can manage its symptoms through the use of these strategies.

 All stress will have a cause that is formed from factors beyond our control.
 Stress is normally caused by factors that are external and predominantly humans react to these negatively as they cause distress.
 Based on these influences humans will suffer both physical and psychological symptoms of stress as it is the inability of not coping under pressure.